rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 {{% chapter_header "var, let, and const in React" "react-javascript-variables" %}}

-Also the different variable declarations with `var`, `let` and `const` can be confusing for newcomers to React even though they are not React specific.
+Also the different variable declarations with `var`, `let` and `const` can be confusing for beginners to React even though they are not React specific.
 Maybe it is because JavaScript ES6 was introduced when React became popular.
 In general, I try to introduce `let` and `const` very early in my workshops.
 It simply starts with exchanging var with const in a React component:

 {{< highlight javascript "hl_lines=5" >}}
 import React, { Component } from 'react';